 At the southern end of the island you’ll find the party town of Kavos.
 Enjoy bungee jumping and water sports during the day, and pulsating bars and nightclubs after dark.

-Several small islands are within easy reach of Corfu.
-On this day cruise, you’ll visit beautiful Paxos and Antipaxos.
-The famous blue Caves of Paxos are a must-see.
-Swim in the clear blue waters of Antipaxos and explore the traditional town of Gaios.
+Several small islands are within easy reach of Corfu, including beautiful Paxos and Antipaxos.
+Book a day cruise to see the famous blue caves of Paxos and swim in the clear waters off Antipaxos.

 Do you have any tips to add to our Corfu travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock